Mixpanel enables you to export your Mixpanel data to four data warehouse solutions:

 For additional information on configuring the Mixpanel export for each type of data warehouse, see:

-After configuring the data warehouse, you can use Mixpanel's data warehouse export API to export the data by creating a data pipeline.
+After configuring the data warehouse, you can create a pipeline to export the data.

 After configuring the warehouse and creating a pipeline with the API, you can begin to query Mixpanel data from the data warehouse.
 This opens up the use of SQL use from within Google Bigquery, Snowflake, and Amazon Redshift Spectrum.

-The event data that is exported using the data warehouse export API is the same data exported from the Mixpanel data export API.
+The event data that is exported using the data warehouse export API is the same data exported from the Raw Data Export API.

-The user data that is exported using the data warehouse export API is the same data exported from the Mixpanel engage API.
+The user data that is exported using the data warehouse export API is the same data exported from the Query API Engage Endpoint.

 Mixpanel supports hourly and daily exports.

-When an export is started, a backfill can be scheduled so that historical data is also exported to the data warehouse.
+When an export is started, you can schedule an initial backfill.
+This will make sure that historical data is also exported to the data warehouse.

 The completion time for a backfill depends on the number of days and the amount of data in the project.